Exclusive: Orange venture in Belgium to replace Huawei mobile gear with Nokia kit - sources

-STOCKHOLM/PARIS (Reuters) - Telecoms operators Orange Belgium and Proximus have decided to progressively replace Huawei-made mobile equipment in Belgium and Luxembourg with Nokia gear, two sources close to the matter said.
+STOCKHOLM/PARIS (Reuters) - Telecoms operators Orange Belgium OBEL.BR and Proximus PROX.BR have decided to progressively replace Huawei-made mobile equipment in Belgium and Luxembourg with Nokia NOKIA.HE gear, two sources close to the matter said.

 The sources said the operators, which share their mobile network, had faced political pressure to drop Huawei as a supplier following U.S. accusations that Huawei’s gear could be used for spying by Beijing.